hojoonson/self_driving_walking_robot/README.md

 The first version of autonomous walking robot project.
 Additional Codes : https://github.com/kbdlab/walking_robot

-This project is the first version of <Creative Design 2> 2018 lecture in Yonsei University, South Korea.
+This project is the first version of <Creative Design 2> 2018 lecture in Yonsei University, South Korea.<br>
 Woojin Jo and Hojoon Son are contributed as TA and they made the whole concept for this project.

 Reference